White House Reconstruction: Architect

 Lorenzo Winslow, the White House architect, was employed by the Public Works Administration.
 He had been in the position since it was created for him by President Franklin Roosevelt.
 In 1933 Winslow won a competition to design a White House swimming pool.
 He maintained a close working relationship with President Truman throughout his administration.

 Project manager

 The commission selected General Glen Edgar Edgerton as the overall manager of the project.
 His experience included selecting the route of the Panama Canal and constructing the Alaska Highway during World War II.
 He began work for the commission in July 1949, just before they made the decision on reconstruction.

 Contractor

 The general contractor was John McShain Inc., headed by John McShain, the "Builder of Washington" who had constructed (among other works) the Jefferson Memorial, the Pentagon, and the FDR Library at Hyde Park.
-McShain's on-site construction manager was Paul Hauck, who had also been in charge of the Pentagon project.
+McShain's on-site construction manager was Paul Hauck.